 Think like a beaver!

-2022 interns worked on a collaborative project between the Powder Basin Watershed Council, multiple state agencies, and federal agencies to begin restoring Camp Creek to its historic potential.
+2022 and 2023 interns worked on a collaborative project between the Powder Basin Watershed Council, multiple state agencies, and federal agencies to begin restoring Camp Creek to its historic potential.
 Camp Creek was once flush with beaver!
 Beavers provide various ecosystem benefits including water/sediment retention, diversified aquatic habitat, stream complexity, floodplain connection, fish/wildlife habitat, and so much more.
 Interns learned about the restoration technique of installing human constructed dams, known as Beaver Dam Analogues, to mimic the ecosystem services provided by beavers.
-This is an ongoing project, and 2023 interns can look forward to helping construct their own beaver dam analogues!
+This is an ongoing project, and future interns can look forward to helping construct their own beaver dam analogues!